akhilkailas017/akhilkailas017/README.md

 # Hi there!
 I'm Akhil Kailas

 Welcome to my GitHub profile.
-This is where I showcase my web development projects and share my passion for coding.
+This is where I showcase my projects and share my passion for coding.
 Feel free to explore, collaborate, or get in touch with me if you have any questions or suggestions.

 ## Skills